-Senate Bill 2 from the 2013 Regular Session of the General Assembly, which was signed into law by the Governor on April 4, 2013.
+Senate Bill 2 from the 2013 Regular Session of the General Assembly was signed into law by the Governor on April 4, 2013.
 The bill created a new section in KRS Chapter 7A establishing a 13 member Public Pension Oversight Board to oversee the Kentucky Retirement Systems and report to the General Assembly on benefits, administration, investments, funding, laws, administration regulations and legislation pertaining to Kentucky Retirement Systems.
-The bill also states that new employees hired after January 1, 2014 will be placed in a Hybrid Cash Balance Plan.
+The bill also stated that new employees hired after January 1, 2014 will be placed in a Hybrid Cash Balance Plan.
 This plan has a guaranteed rate of return of 4.0 percent for both hazardous and non-hazardous employees, plus 75 percent of the investment return in the plan in excess of 4.0 percent to the employee.
+This provision was modified with the passage of SB 151 in the 2018 Regular Session.
 Hazardous employees' employer contribution is set at 7.5 percent of salary and non-hazardous employees have an employer contribution of 4.0 percent.
 The bill further provides for a 1.5 percent COLA only if it is prefunded and appropriated by the General Assembly or if the pension plan is 100 percent funded.
 New employees as of January 1, 2014 are no longer party to the inviolable contract, and the General Assembly has the right to amend, suspend or reduce benefits with future legislation.
-The bill additionally makes provisions for a Health Savings Account as an insurance option for retirees, requires the General Assembly to start fully funding the ADEC beginning in Fiscal Year 2015, and resets to a 30 year amortization beginning in 2015.
+The bill additionally made provisions for a Health Savings Account as an insurance option for retirees, required the General Assembly to start fully funding the ADEC beginning in Fiscal Year 2015, and reset the amortization to 30-years beginning in 2015.